Welcome to the Advanced R3 workshop!

 • All material is online (and openly licensed)

-• Less about coding, more about connecting with others
+• Less about coding, more about:

 • Draw table name from bowl each morning